brunohmferreira/PostAutoGitTag/README.md

 ### Install the extension

-Once shared with your Azure DevOps Organization, you can head to the _Manage Extensions_ tab under _Organization Settings_, go to _Shared_ and finally install your Decorato Extension.
+Once shared with your Azure DevOps Organization, you can head to the _Manage Extensions_ tab under _Organization Settings_, go to _Shared_ and finally install your Decorator Extension.

 For more info take a look at: https://docs.microsoft.com/en-us/azure/devops/extend/get-started/node?view=azure-devops#install-your-extension

+### Use the extension

+Once installed, you need to do the following steps to run the extension:
+- Create a variable called _Decorator.GitTagCreation.Enabled_ and set it to _true_.
+- Create a stage called _PRD_.